Kotlin 多平台兼容性指南

 When do the changes take effect?

-• > 1.9.20: the support for dependencies on legacy libraries is removed.
-Using such dependencies can cause build failures
+• >2.0: remove support for dependencies on legacy libraries; using such dependencies can cause build failures

 Deprecated API for adding Kotlin source sets directly to the Kotlin compilation